And now that I’ve been relatively quiet about it for a decade or more, I guess it’s time to finally talk about the Dragon Court again.

 I first heard of the Dragon Court by name in the summer of 1999 when I found Laurence Gardner’s Nexus articles online, but I’d been familiar with the concepts it encompassed since my teens.
 I didn't even encounter the book Holy Blood, Holy Grail (Published in Europe as "The Holy Blood And The Holy Grail") by by Michael Baigent, Richard Leigh, and Henry Lincoln until much later, during my 20s.
 But the concept of the "Grail Bloodlines" was already kind of a meme that was in the process of disseminating itself, and it had already gotten to me in other various forms before I'd heard of "The Dragon Court."

 I grew up in Texas during the 1980s and 90s during the Satanic Panic.
 My mom had been a hippie and New Ager.
 She has on occasion been subject to flashes of uncanny insight, precognition or ESP, which she has typically found to be unwelcome and unsettling whenever it has occurred.
-An occult experience which had left her badly shaken had driven her back to the Church.
+An occult experience which had left her badly shaken had driven her back to Christianity, during the "Jesus Movement" in the 1970s.
 She and my dad had split by the time I was four.

 We had Mike Warnke’s cassette tapes on constant rotation in the family car, because at the time he was kind of the Pope of hippie ex-occultists - even if he was lying through his teeth about the latter.
 (Yes I've heard The Last Podcast On The Left's podcast about him - and if you haven't, go listen; it's so cathartic.)